American Eagle Outfitters Inc. (AEO) Shares Down Despite Recent Market Volatility

-American Eagle Outfitters Inc. (NYSE: AEO)’s stock price has decreased by -2.28 compared to its previous closing price of 14.06.
-However, the company has experienced a -3.92% decline in its stock price over the last five trading sessions.
+American Eagle Outfitters Inc. (NYSE: AEO)’s stock price has decreased by -4.05 compared to its previous closing price of 13.32.
+Nevertheless, the company has seen a -5.89% plunge in its stock price over the last five trading sessions.

 Is It Worth Investing in American Eagle Outfitters Inc. (NYSE: AEO) Right Now?

-The price-to-earnings ratio for American Eagle Outfitters Inc. (NYSE: AEO) is above average at 22.86x.
-The 36-month beta value for AEO is also noteworthy at 1.52.
-There are mixed opinions on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 8 rating it as “hold,” and 1 rating it as “sell.”
+American Eagle Outfitters Inc. (NYSE: AEO) has a higher price-to-earnings ratio of 21.26x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.52.
+Analysts have mixed views on the stock, with 2 analysts rating it as a “buy,” 0 as “overweight,” 8 as “hold,” and 1 as “sell.”

 Do You Know The Best Place To Find Gains In Volatile Markets?